Playbook: Rules We Roll By

 Pull requests are made from your feature branch to master.

-One pull request (PR) a day – this way we ensure both granularity and consistent delivery; your performance is judged by it
+This way we ensure both granularity and consistent delivery; your performance is judged by it.

 Each public function in a class has a unit test.

-Code styling is universal across a single project: function/var names, single/double quotes, spaces/indents, etc.
+Code styling is consistent across a single project: function/var names, single/double quotes, spaces/indents, etc.

-Code styling is enforced using IDE-based or build-based (even better – both) linting tools.
+Code styling is enforced using IDE-based or CI-based (even better – both) linting tools.

 Don’t comment things out without a proper comment of why it was done, and how you are going to fix it.
 If you truly need to remove something – just delete it.
 We’re using a VCS after all!
 Can get this piece back if we need to, at any time.

-OS X is preferred, Linux is a second best choice, Windows won’t be tolerated!
+OS X is preferred, Linux is a second best choice, and Windows is a distant third.

 Must encrypt your startup OS X disk with FileVault.
 For PC-based hardware, make sure you have a password on BIOS, and that you disabled booting from external devices.